gia-uh/argo/README.md

 **ARGO** is a code-first framework, meaning you create agentic workflows by writing Python code.
 This approach offers flexibility and control over the agentic workflows you build.
 However, **ARGO** also provides a very high-level, declarative interface that can be used to define agentic workflows purely with YAML files.
 Furthermore, **ARGO** can be run via a CLI to completely automate the execution of agentic workflows.

-## Key Concepts

-The following is a very high-level explanation of the architecture and key ideas in **ARGO**.

-### Agents

-The main concept in **ARGO** is the Agent.
-An agent encapsulates a set of related functionalities to solve a given domain problem.
-Ultimately, and agent wraps a language model (LLM) and provides a simple interface for interacting with it via customizable and dynamic prompts.

-Agents can use specialized skills, including delegating work on other specialized agents.
-This allows you to construct hierarchies and workflows to solve complex problems.

-### Skills

-Every agent has a set of one or more skills.
-A skill encapsulates domain knowledge on how to solve a concrete problem.
-This can require one or more prompts and tools, and it can be as flexible or as rigid as needed.

-Think of a skill as a blueprint on how to solve a given problem, starting from a given prompt, and potentially using one or more tools.
-Skills can be highly structured, detailing at each each step how the agent should respond to specific inputs.
-However, skills can also leverage the flexibility of LLMs to be as flexible as necessary.

-### Tools

-Tools encapsulate external functionality such as calling APIs, running code or commands, or performing other operations that are not directly available to the LLM.
-Tools are used by skills to extend the capabilities of the agent.

-## Design principles

-**ARGO** is designed around the key principles of modularity, flexibility, and simplicity.
-It is a non-opinionated framework that provides only the barebone functionality to build agentic workflows.
-As such, there are no concrete implementations of any specific tools or skills, or agentic paradigms like ReAct, Chain of Thought, etc.

-However, **ARGO** gives you the tools to easily instantiate these paradigms and anything else you can dream of with minimal effort.
-Furthermore, you will find in the documentation plenty of examples using some of the most common agentic paradigms in the literature, including CoT, ReAct, actor-critic, self-consistency, ensembles, and many more.

 ## Installation